 UPSC aspirants should know how to effectively read the India Year Book which is important for IAS Exam.
-However, the India Year Book is undoubtedly a bulky book which aspirants either cannot ignore or spend more time with.
+However, the India Year Book is undoubtedly a bulky book that aspirants either cannot ignore or spend more time with.

 This article will introduce the IAS candidates to India Year Book, and in the latter part, important chapters of this book will be provided.

 |To complement your preparation for the upcoming exam, check the following links:|